jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 ## Sprint One
 ### Create the plugin structure for a base application in pyRevit.

 Basic folder structure, py scripts, icons, and yaml files.
-You can find great icon on ICON8.
+Find great selection of royalty free icons on [ICON8](https://icons8.com/icons).
 ![image](base_app_code.png)

-Put in some really simple code to test out app in Revit to see that it works
+Write some really simple code to test out the app in Revit to see that it works.
 ```python
 # base extension